axiom-crypto/worldcoin-aggregation/aggregation_circuit/README.md

 - **Prover**
  prover is designed to be serverless and can be run from a blind docker container as long as it is given the correct auxiliary files (pinning JSON and proving key large files, identified by circuit ID).

 This repository includes implementations for the Scheduler and Prover.
-The Dispatcher component is designed to be flexible, allowing users to plug in and integrate their own infrastructure solutions as needed.

-## Configuration Parameters

-### Maximum Batch Size

-The `max_proofs` configuration parameter is the maximum number of WorldID proofs which can be verified at once.
-It can be set in the input JSON file; see `data/generated_proofs_128.json` for an example.

-## Development and Testing
+These can interoperate with an operator-written Dispatcher, which will need to integrate with the operator's on-prem or cloud infrastructure solution.

+### Dispatcher API Interface

+The Dispatcher must be implemented as a web server conforming to the following APIs.

+#### POST `/tasks`

+**Request Body:**

+- **circuitId**: Uniquely identifies a circuit.
+- **input**: Accepts a JSON object for flexibility.
+The Dispatcher should forward it to the proving binary without processing its content.

+- **[Optional] ForceProve**:
+  A snark can be uniquely identified by `(circuitId, Hash(input))`.
+By default, all snarks are cached.
+If the Dispatcher receives a request, it will return the cached snark directly.
+  If this field is set to `true`, the system will force a new proof generation even if a cached snark already exists.

+**Response:**
+- **taskId**: Uniquely identifies the proof task.
+The Scheduler will poll `/tasks/:taskId/status` every 5-10 seconds to check if the task is completed.

+#### GET `/tasks/:taskId/status`
+**Response:**
+- **status**: Indicates the current task status.
+Possible values:
+  - `PENDING`: Task is created but waiting for resources.
+  - `PREPARING`: An instance is allocated, but setup is still in progress (e.g., downloading pkey).
+  - `PROVING`: The proving job is currently running.
+  - `DONE`: The job is completed, and the snark is available.
+  - `FAILED`: The task failed.
+- **createdAt**: Timestamp when the task was created.
+- **updatedAt**: Timestamp when the task status was last updated.

+#### GET `/tasks/:taskId/snark`
+**Response:**
+- **snark**: Returns the snark file.

 ### Keygen
-Run keygen will generate proving keys, verifying keys and the on-chain verifier contract.

-Before starting keygen, define an intent like `configs/intents/2.yml`, it has the following format
+Before setting up the proving backend, you must first run keygen, which will generate proving keys, verifying keys and the on-chain verifier contract.
+To run keygen, define an intent like `configs/intents/2.yml`, which has the following format:

 ```
 k_at_depth: [20, 20, 20, 20]   -> the K used in each depth, where the final evm round uses k_at_depth[0] and leaf circuit uses k_at_depth[k_at_depth.len() - 1]
 params: